wavexx/screenkey/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 screenkey in "fixed" positioning mode allows its window to be resized and
 placed as you see fit.
-You can provide the geometry on the command line (see
+You can provide the geometry on the command line, but
-`Command-line recipes`_), but you can also move and resize it dynamically.
+you can also move and resize it dynamically.

 To perform this task, toggle "Persistent window" first so that the window
 no longer disappears, then select "Fixed" from the position drop-down.